-This British reality competition from the production company that brought us The Great British Bake-Off challenges contestants to transform lumps of raw clay into practical and beautiful items using a wide variety of techniques.
+This British reality competition from the production company behind The Great British Bake-Off challenges contestants to transform lumps of raw clay into practical and beautiful items using a wide variety of techniques.

 Judges include Keith Brymer Jones (Seasons 1-4), Kate Malone (Seasons 1 and 2), Sue Pryke (Season 3), and Richard Miller (Season 4).
-Presented by Sara Cox (Seasons 1 and 2), Melanie Sykes (Season 3), and Siobhán McSweeney (Season 4).
+Presented by Sara Cox (Seasons 1 and 2), Melanie Sykes (Season 3), and Siobhán McSweeney (Season 4) of Derry Girls fame.

 I first discovered The Great Pottery Throw Down during the pandemic lockdown last year.
 Originally produced for the BBC beginning in 2015 and later moved to the UK’s Channel 4, it finally arrived across the pond on HBO Max in the fall of 2020.
 Soothing, dynamic, and engaging all at once, this reality competition sustained me through a few tough months.
 Now, just when I could use a pick-me-up, it’s back on HBO Max for a fourth season.
 Watching these new episodes is therapeutic, like sipping a warm, delicious cup of tea, just the thing to calm my nerves.
 It was a struggle not to speed through them one after another, but it’s worth it to be able to savor them a little at a time, and not reach the end too soon.

 If you’re a fan of The Great British Bake-Off (or The Great British Baking Show, as it’s known here in the U.S.), the show’s formula will be comfortingly familiar to you.
 A group of 10 (in the first two seasons) or 12 (in the third and fourth) potters put their skills to the test in a series of challenges set by a pair of judges and completed within a shared space.
 Rather than the pastoral meadows of a stately manor, though, The Great Pottery Throw Down is set in Stoke-on-Trent, an industrial British city known for pottery manufacturing, with a charm all its own.
-Instead of images of gardens and ponds with swimming ducklings, we get huge, brick bottle kilns and houseboats floating on a nearby river.
-The music is edgier too, with a rockabilly vibe that evokes the city’s vibrant music scene.
+Images of gardens and ponds with swimming ducklings, are replaced by huge red-brick bottle kilns and houseboats floating on a nearby river.
+The soundtrack is edgier too, with a rockabilly vibe that evokes the city’s vibrant music scene.

-Each week, the contestants are asked to create a piece for a specific challenge, called a “Main Make,” known to them ahead of time.
+Each week, the contestants are asked to create a piece for a specific challenge, called a “Main Make,” which they know ahead of time so they can prepare and practice their design.
 This can be anything from a set of nesting bowls to fireplace tiles to an actual toilet that can hold water and flush.
 They also face a surprise technical challenge—either a “spot test,” demonstrating a particular technique, or a “throw down,” giving the contestants a chance to show off their throwing skills at the wheel.
-The judges name one winner “Potter of the Week” and choose a potter from the bottom for elimination.
+The judges name one winner “Potter of the Week” and choose a potter from the bottom to be sent home.

-It’s clear that although stress levels can run high in “the pottery” (the substitute here for “the tent”) everyone is having a great time.
-Things can get competitive—and they all want to win, of course—but there are no rivalries or big egos on display, just friendly and eager contestants who are keen to help each other out and offer support when needed.
-Upon receiving high praise from the judges they usually seem as baffled as they are thrilled.
+Although stress levels can run high in “the pottery” (taking the place of “the tent”) everyone is clearly having a great time.
+Things can get competitive—and they all want to win, of course—but in typical British reality-show fashion there are no rivalries or big egos on display, just friendly and eager contestants who are keen to help each other out and offer support when needed.
+Upon receiving high praise from the judges they might seem as baffled as they are thrilled.
 You root for them to succeed, and are sorry to see them go.

 The judging team and hosts have shuffled around a bit from season to season.
-The first judging team of Kate Malone and Keith Brymer Jones remains my favorite.
+The first team of judges, Kate Malone and Keith Brymer Jones, remains my favorite.
 Jones in particular—who is the only judge to appear on all four seasons—has become well known for his strong emotional reactions during the final judgments.
-Basically, he cries a lot.
+Which is to say he has a tendency to get choked up over a good piece of pottery (or even a bad one if the contestant really struggled and it turned out all right).
 Making Keith cry over your piece is the equivalent of getting a Paul Hollywood handshake, only it happens way more often.
 Which is really wonderful to see, actually.
 Here’s this master potter, massive in stature, with large hands made for shaping clay, more at home in overalls than a suit, frequently moved to tears by the craftsmanship of the works in front of him.
 I just love Keith.